12. DXE Architectural Protocols

 amount of time since the last handler call to the

-.
-If NotifyFunction
+NotifyFunction .
+If NotifyFunction is NULL , then the

 handler is unregistered.
 If the handler is registered, then

-is returned.
+EFI_SUCCESS is returned.
 If the processor does not support

 registering a timer interrupt handler, then EFI_UNSUPPORTED